Russellislam08/RAMLogger/README.md

 - The second argument is the path to the file which the program will log to.
 This can be relative or absolute and does not require a file extension.

 Once you're done, simply press ctrl+c to terminate the program.

+## How Did I Get Memory Information?
+This was the most difficult part of the program, as there isn't a completely straight forward approach.

+There exists a directory on Linux machines which contains system information about running processes, memory information, system runtime etc. This directory is:

+    /proc

+However, the "proc filesystem" is special as it is a virtual filesystem.
+This means that these are not necessarily "real" files but it contains system runtime information.
+Since it is not a real file system, it is generally not a good ide a to parse files within /proc.

+There is a built in C++ library on Linux machines called "sys/sysinfo.h" which should suffice to not have to parse the proc files.
+This library provides system statistics such as memory and swap memory usage.
+However, when I tried invoking this library to retrieve the values I required, the numbers given were slightly different than what were shown in the proc files.
+This is weird because the documentation for sys/sysinfo itself says that all the information can be found within the proc directory.
+Not only does sysinfo provide numbers which seem off, it also does not provide all the information required.
+Specifically, it does not provide available memory.

+Upon further research, I found out that some Linux commands do indeed parse the files in /proc to get necessary information.
+Commands such as 'top' parse these proc files themselves to get the information they require.
+Although it is not a good idea in general to parse these files, there exists one file which seems safe to parse as it remains consistent, which is /proc/meminfo.
+This file contains the main information such as total memory, free memory, available memory etc.

+Thus, I created a few functions which parses /proc/meminfo to retrieve the total system memory and the amount of system memory available.